 I even visited Jasper, which is just a short drive north of Banff, and I must say, it didn’t really outshine Banff National Park (granted it’s pretty damn hard… I mean, WHOA, just look at those pictures below!
 Incredible.)

-No doubt, Banff National Park is a nature-lover’s dream.
-Or a photographer’s dream.
+No doubt, Banff National Park is a nature-lover’s dream….
+(Or a photographer’s dream.
 Or an exercise-junkie’s dream.
-Or just a place for anyone who likes beautiful places.
+Or just a dream-like destination for anyone who likes beautiful places.)

 Ah man, now I want to go back.
 Actually, I need go back!

 Anywho, on with the main reason you’re here, right?
 Is Banff National Park worth visiting?
 And what makes this place so popular amongst travelers?

 Check out my list of the top reasons you should travel to Banff National Park this upcoming year and you’ll find out why.